How to Get a Tattoo Apprenticeship | Buy Tattoo Apprentice Kits online

 A lot of people are using Instagram to document their art.
 Having an online portfolio is a great way to showcase your work, and is an essential nowadays, so make sure you update your Instagram page regularly to grow your following and display your best work.

 Your portfolio should include an array of art that focuses on certain tattoo-specific traits, such as line consistency, an understanding of colour theory, design flow, and uniqueness of the designs.
 So, draw every day.
 Don't give up on an idea just because it's too hard or boring, because you will not always have a choice when it comes to tattooing.

 Before talking to the staff of any shop if they offer apprenticeships, make sure that it is a shop of your desire and that you’d be excited to learn from them.
 The best places to start are at a shop where you or someone you know have already been tattooed.
 Get to know a place and the artists who work there; get a feel for the atmosphere there to make sure that you’ll be a good fit.

 A tattoo artist is not looking for your knowledge of the tattoo industry and a portfolio of your tattoo experience.
 Apprenticeship is not about that.
 It is about teaching someone who knows very little to nothing about tattooing at all.
 However, it is best to possess some skills that are needed to learn how to tattoo.
 Research common and popular tattoo designs.
 Draw and colour your own unique version of these.

 Determination is key.

-Some shops don’t usually offer apprenticeship.
+Some shops don’t always offer apprenticeship.
 No one wants to dedicate their hours to a newbie, only to have that person walk away in a few weeks.